 As a practitioner for more than 20 years, I have seen plenty of clients who are looking for Ayurvedic herbal support.
-Usually they have tried something on their own and have had little to no results after taking it for a couple weeks.
+Usually, they have tried something on their own and have had little to no results after taking it for a couple of weeks.
 They come to me looking for something stronger, something that will bring about a dramatic change in the way they feel.
 But actually, I don’t want to see a dramatic change.

 A gradual improvement based on sensible, realistic changes in food and lifestyle is what I am looking for.
 When I do see this, it doesn’t mean that symptoms of imbalance linger.
-In fact, issues such as gas, indigestion, headaches and anxiety often clear up quickly when the right supportive practices are in place.
+In fact, issues such as gas, indigestion, headaches, and anxiety often clear up quickly when the right supportive practices are in place.
 Signs of gradual improvement mean my client has begun to embrace the holistic aspect of Ayurveda.

 Herbs play a very important role in my practice, but not one that overshadows other Ayurvedic “medicine”.
-Chewing food to liquid, eating and sleeping at regular times, eliminating or minimizing stimulants and preparing balanced meals of augmenting and extractive foods.
+Chewing food to liquid, eating and sleeping at regular times, eliminating or minimizing stimulants, and preparing balanced meals of augmenting and extractive foods.
 Often, these changes are enough.

 The effectiveness of an Ayurvedic lifestyle and diet alone without herbal support depends on the extent of the imbalance of the doshas and the condition of the agni.